Food for Thought

 21% of students have lunch periods less than 20 minutes, making it difficult to finish their food.3

-Lunch Prep Tips
+Easy Lunch Prep Tips to Help Reduce Food Waste

 - Pack peeled and sliced fruits & veggies, so your child isn’t rushed trying to eat them during short lunch and snack periods.